Exclusive Occupancy of the Marital Home in New York Matrimonial Actions

 By J. Douglas Barics

-In a divorce, separation, or an annulment, the court has the authority to award one spouse exclusive occupancy of the marital premises regardless of title.
-Thus a home titled in both spouses name may be awarded to one spouse for his or her sole use.
-Exclusive occupancy is one option the court possesses, and is often used where there are insufficient assets or resources to award title of the home to the spouse receiving the right to live in it.
+In a any matrimonial action, the court has the authority to award one spouse exclusive occupancy of the marital premises regardless of title.
+Thus a home titled in both spouses name may be awarded to one spouse for his or her sole use under exclusive occupancy.
+The authority to award exclusive occupancy is one option the court possesses, and is often used where there are insufficient assets or resources to award title of the home to the spouse receiving the right to live in it.

 Exclusive occupancy will be used when the spouse being excluded still retains some sort of legal interest in the property.
 It is improper to award exclusive occupancy to the sole owner of real property, since the award will act as a restriction.
 See Bisca v.
 Bisca (2nd Dept 1985).

-The court is authorized to award exclusive occupancy in advance of the final judgment under two general circumstances.
+In order to grant an award exclusive occupancy in advance of the final judgment, one of two circumstances must generally be met.

 An application for pendente lite exclusive occupancy is made by a pre trial motion, and may be granted without a hearing if the court deems sufficient evidence is presented in the motion.
 Such evidence may include the following: